NalinPlad/APWH/unit6/State Expansion.md

 ## Belgium and the Congo
 King got control because other nations were fighting, and they didnt want conflict.
 The other nations were allowed to share the natural resources.

+## Expansion of US, Russia, Japan
+expanded holdings by conquering and settling their neighbors.
+The US used **Manifest Destiny**.
+Russia expanded to Pacific.
+Japan expanded to East Asia